Ford Falcon (North America)

 The Ford Falcon is a model line of cars that was produced by Ford from the 1960 to 1970 model years.
-The first compact car marketed by the American Big Three automobile manufacturers (though antedated by the Rambler American), the Falcon was the third car line introduced by Ford, following the full-sized Ford and the Ford Thunderbird.
+Though preceded by the Rambler American, the Falcon was the first compact car marketed by the Big Three American manufacturers.

-In contrast to its competitors, the Falcon was developed as a scaled-down version of the full-size Ford Galaxie sedan.
-Through its production, the Falcon was offered in the same body styles as its full-sized Galaxie counterpart, including two-door and four-door sedans, two-door hardtops and convertibles, two-door and four-door station wagons (the former, serving as a basis of the final Ford sedan delivery), and coupe utility pickups (serving as the basis of the Ford Ranchero).
-During its production, the Falcon served as the basis for multiple Ford vehicle lines, including the first generations of the Ford Mustang pony car and the Ford Econoline/Ford Club Wagon vans.
+In contrast to its Chevrolet Corvair and (Plymouth) Valiant competitors, the Falcon was developed as a scaled-down version of the full-size Ford Galaxie sedan.
+Alongside its larger counterparts, the Falcon offered a full range of body styles, including two-door and four-door sedans, two-door hardtops and convertibles, two-door and four-door station wagons (the former, serving as a basis of the final Ford sedan delivery), and coupe utility pickups (serving as the basis of the Ford Ranchero).
+Through the 1960s, Ford would produce three distinct generations of the Falcon; a final version of the Falcon served as the lowest-price version of the Ford Torino.

-Through the 1960s, Ford produced three generations of the Falcon, all derived on the same platform architecture.
-For the 1970 model year, the Falcon was replaced by the Ford Maverick, through the 1975 introduction of the Ford Granada, the chassis of the 1960 Ford Falcon was used through the 1980 model year in North America, and until 1991 in Argentina.
-Following its initial 1970 discontinuation, Ford marketed a second "1970½" Falcon, serving as its lowest-price intermediate series, slotted below the Ford Fairlane and Ford Torino.
+For nearly two decades, the model architecture used by the Falcon was used by eleven Ford vehicle lines.
+Alongside the first generations of the Ford Mustang and Mercury Cougar pony cars and the Ford Econoline/Ford Falcon Van/Ford Club Wagon vans, the platform was used for two generations of successors to the Falcon, including the Ford Maverick and Mercury Comet and the later Ford Granada and Mercury Monarch; the Lincoln Versailles luxury sedan was the final model line derived from the Falcon.

-From 1959 to 1969, the Falcon was manufactured by Ford in multiple facilities across North America.
+During its production, the Falcon was manufactured by Ford in multiple facilities across North America.
+Following its discontinuation in that region, the platform continued in production through 1991 by Ford Argentina (as the Ford Granada).
+From 1972, Ford Australia continued development of the Falcon as a model line distinct to the region, lasting through 2016.